 The manager should regularly advise investors of the redemption process, including the notice periods, redemption dates, pricing policy and timing of payments.

 The manager should be required to disclose any rights it has to use discretion in setting the redemption price or the assumptions adopted by others in key components of the redemption price (e.g., property valuation).
-Any changes to normal practice as a result of the exercise of these rights should be communicated to investors without delay.
+Any changes to normal practice as a result of the exercise of these rights should be communicated to investors without delay and including the rationale.

 The manager should be under an obligation to disclose all its rights to defer payment of redemption proceeds.
 In circumstances in which such rights are exercised, the manager should communicate this to the redeeming investors without delay and provide reasons.